 - Milk - Water w/n

 - Milk cream 100 ml

 - Fresh strawberries 500 g

 - Dissolve the cornstarch with a little cold milk or water.
 Reserve.
 Place the rest of the milk in a pot to heat.
 In a bowl place the eggs, whole cane sugar, vanilla essence and orange or lemon zest.
-Beat until dissolved.
+Stir until dissolved.

 - In a bowl place the egg, whole cane sugar, vanilla essence and lemon or orange zest.
 Mix until dissolved.
 Add the sunflower oil and mix.

 - Incorporate the whole wheat flour next to the baking powder (optional).
 Add milk or water if necessary to form a slightly sticky dough.
 Do not knead.

 - Stretch the dough in a circular shape.
 Sprinkle with whole wheat flour if necessary.
 Lift the dough with the help of the rolling pin.
 Line a 26-28 cm / 10.23-11.02 in removable tart tin previously sprayed with vegetable spray or brushed with oil.
 Prick the dough with a fork (optional).